Hostile Work Environment Lawyer in New York

 At Phillips & Associates, PLLC, we focus on helping employees who are victims of a hostile work environment.
 Our firm is dedicated to ensuring that employees’ rights are upheld under both state and federal laws.
 We understand the unique challenges faced by New York employees and are committed to providing legal guidance that addresses these issues effectively and compassionately.

-Take the first step toward resolving your case with a skilled hostile work environment attorney in New York at Phillips & Associates, PLLC.
+Take the first step toward resolving your case with our skilled hostile work environment attorney in New York City at Phillips & Associates, PLLC.
 Reach out or call (866) 229-9441 now to set up your free consultation.

 Signs You Might Be Facing a Hostile Work Environment